 Magento Commerce is a cloud-based, all-inclusive, ecommerce platform.
 This means that by using Magento Commerce, your store is hosted through the cloud, as is the case with many ecommerce platforms.
 It also means that everything you need to run your business—building your small business website, managing your products, developing your shopping cart—is part of the software.
-To have the full breadth of functionalities offered by Magento Commerce, all you have to do is pay for their service.

-As you might imagine, the features you receive when using Magento ecommerce varies greatly depending on which version of the platform you choose.
+As you might imagine, the features you receive when using Magento vary greatly depending on which version of the platform you choose.
 Since Magento Commerce is the more comprehensive option, comparable to other ecommerce platforms, we’ll discuss those core features first.
 You should keep in mind that Magento Commerce has an exhaustive amount of capabilities and these are just the highlights.
 A complete list of their features is available on their website.

 Magento Commerce gives you the ability to create your own ecommerce store and personalize it to your business.
-With their Page Builder, you can drag-and-drop to develop and edit your pages, quickly and easily.
+With their Page Builder, you can drag-and-drop to develop and edit your pages quickly and easily.
 You can preview and schedule your content to seamlessly make changes without disrupting the customer experience.
 Additionally, the Magento ecommerce platform has responsive design themes so that you can optimize your store for desktop, tablet, and mobile devices.

 In addition to these general store functionalities, Magento Commerce also includes integrated marketing and reporting resources for your business.
 The platform includes SEO tools, a data dashboard, customer email capabilities, loyalty program development, and more.
 Magento’s reporting system gives you access to up to 100 predefined reports as well as the opportunity to create and edit your own.